-Contract Execution and Post-Delegation - A community-based applicant will be subject to certain post-delegation contractual obligations to operate the gTLD in a manner consistent with the restrictions associated with its community-based designation.
-ICANN must approve all Mmaterial changes to the contract, including changes to the community-based nature of the gTLD and any associated provisions, may only be made with ICANN's approval.
+Contract Execution and Post-Delegation - A communitybased applicant will be subject to certain post-delegation contractual obligations to operate the gTLD in a manner consistent with the restrictions associated with its community-based designation.
+Material changes to the contract, including changes to the community-based nature of the gTLD and any associated provisions, may only be made with ICANN's approval.
 The determination of whether to approve changes requested by the applicant will be at ICANN's discretion.
+Proposed criteria for approving such changes are the subject of policy discussions.

 Community-based applications are intended to be a narrow category, for applications where there are unambiguous associations among the applicant, the community served, and the applied-for gTLD string.
-Evaluation of an applicant's designation as community-based will occur only in the event of a contention situation that results in a community priority evaluation.
-However, any applicant designating its application as community-based will, if the application is approved, be bound by the registry agreement to implement the community-based restrictions it has specified in the application.
+Evaluation of an applicant's designation as communitybased will occur only in the event of a contention situation that results in a community priority evaluation.
+However, any applicant designating its application as communitybased will, if the application is approved, be bound by the registry agreement to implement the community-based restrictions it has specified in the application.
 This is true even if there are no contending applicants.